-However, if you’re travelling to go on holiday it is suggested that you wait until at least 6 weeks to make sure you have had enough time to recover.
-More serious heart conditions can take us long as 3 months before you are allowed to travel.
+However, if you’re travelling to go on holiday, it’s advised that you wait until at least 6 weeks to make sure you have had enough time to recover.
+More serious heart conditions can take as long as 3 months before you are allowed to travel.

 Choose your destination sensibly and avoid, strenuous activities, high altitudes and do not travel too soon after your heart attack or procedure.

-If you have been given a GTN spray as part of your medication it is safe to use in a pressurised cabin.
-The functioning of your pacemaker or mitral heart valve will not be affected by the airport security systems but let security know that you have this in case they may cause metal detectors to go off.
+If you have been given a GTN spray as part of your medication – it is safe to use in a pressurised cabin.
+The functioning of your pacemaker or mitral heart valve won’t be affected by the airport security systems, but let security know that you have this in case they cause metal detectors to go off.

 Arrange for transport within the airport in advance, and arrive early to book seats with more leg room.
 Do not handle heavy baggage keeping exertion to a minimum.
-If you require oxygen then this must be requested at least 48 hours in advance, ideally at time of booking.
+If you require oxygen, then this must be requested at least 48 hours in advance (ideally at time of booking).

 Notify airport staff of any medication you will need for the journey, with an accompanying GP's note to support its usage.
 Keep this in your hand luggage.

 Make sure all of your medication is clearly labelled – and you have an adequate enough supply to last the duration of your flight.
 Keep well hydrated, and, if you haven’t booked one beforehand – try and ensure you have an aisle seat, so you can stand up more easily and walk around to stretch your legs.

 This is especially important for patients that may be at risk of deep vein thrombosis (DVT).

 Heart problems and flying needn’t be an issue if you’ve taken all the necessary precautions and advice to ensure you enjoy a comfortable and stress-free flight.